Seasonal Bird Movements in North-Central Texas

 Summer - By mid-May there are still some late migrants passing through but most nesters in North-central Texas have already found their new homes.
 In June there is little long-range movement by the area’s birds.
 During July, several birds began some post-nesting movement and a few begin their true migration.

 Fall - Fall migration for birds in this area stretch out over a much greater window of time than spring migration.
-Much of the migrant bird life begin fall migration as early as August- particularly the shorebirds.
+Much of the migrant bird life begin fall migration as early as August- particularly the shorebirds and hummingbirds.
 By October, some waders, hawks, ducks, and eventually sparrows join the migration while the shorebird migration closes.

 Winter – November begins to see the largest arrival of sparrows and the first arrival of juncos.
 Some wintering hawks arrive almost daily.
 Ducks continue moving into the area.
 By Thanksgiving, many of the area’s gulls are arriving, and most of the blackbirds begin flocking at this time.
 The last to arrive are the longspurs in December.